 Green and Yellow Mildews.-To the Ascomycetes also belong the green and yellow Mildews, Penicillium and Aspergillus, so common in the household, the dairy, and the granary.
 These plants produce profusely branching mycelia which form patches upon or just under the surface of the materials upon which they grow.
 These areas become soft and spongy and are always white at first.
 After a time hyphal branches, which are more or less flask-shaped, rise above the substratum, and by a process of division at the end of the branch, or conidiophore, a spore called a conidiospore is formed (Fig. 27, A; Fig. 28, A).
 The process of division at the end of the conidiophore continues from below until a chain of conidiospores is formed.
 The conidiophore frequently branches, so that a fan-like series or group of conidia or conidiospores is produced (Fig. 27, B; Fig. 28, A).
 The conidia are usually some shade of green, but finally they may become more or less brown.
 They are thin-walled, quite small, and so light that they float freely in the air.
 If a colony is inhaled it gives the sensation commonly called the "smell of mold."
-They are capable of germinating on almost everything, as old shoes, old paper, as well as on bread and other articles of the household, and are commonly found on "moldy drugs," and may occur in pharmaceutical preparations, as syrups and infusions, and even in solutions of inorganic as well as organic chemicals.
+They are capable of germinating on almost everything, as old shoes, old paper, as well as on bread and other articles of the household.
+They may occur on "moldy drugs," and in pharmaceutical preparations, as syrups and infusions.
+Some of the molds produce citric and oxalic acids (Amer.
+Jour.
+Pharm., 1916, pp. 125 and 337).

-Fig. 27.
+FIG. 27.
 Penicillium, a green mildew.
-A, richly branching mycelium with conidiophores; B, enlarged view of conidiophore showing chains of conidia; G, D, E, F, successive stages in the development of a perithecium; G, H, J, development of asci; K, groups of asci containing from 4 to 8 ascospores; L, ascospores seen from the side and showing characteristic markings.-After Brefeld.
+A, richly branching mycelium with conidiophores; B, enlarged view of conidiophore showing chains of conidia; C, D, E, F, successive stages in the development of a perithecium; G, H, J, development of asci; K, groups of asci containing from 4 to 8 ascospores; L, ascospores seen from the side and showing characteristic markings.-After Brefeld.